hamsof/automate-HR/README.md

 ## Setup
 1. Create a lambda function in AWS console.
+Set the timeout to 3 minutes and increase the memory to 512MB
 2. Create a zip of index.js and node_modules.
 4. Upload the zip to the lambda function.
 3. Create a S3 bucket and upload the chromium driver (chromium-v122.0.0-pack.tar)